Premkambaliya/Git_task/solution_task_list_02.md

 git push -u origin main
 ```

-* push file to your local to globle
+ans:- push file to your local to globle

 2. Pull changes from the remote:
 ```